Deadcoder001/deadcoder001/README.md

 ###

-<p align="right">A Full-Stack Developer with a passion for building robust and scalable applications.</p>
+<p align="center">A Full-Stack Developer with a passion for building robust and scalable applications.</p>

 ###